johat/FlecsPlugin/README.md

 ## How to use

-1. **Add the plugin to your `Plugins` folder**, as with any other Unreal plugin (typically, in your project folder, but you could also add to the engine itself).
+1. **Clone or download this repository to your `Plugins` folder**.

+    e.g. `YourProject/Plugins/FlecsPlugin`, though you could also add it to the engine itself

 1. **Add the plugin as a dependency** to the uproject / any uplugins that will be using flecs.